nathanielsherry/actuator/README.md

 Actuator is a purpose-built programming language intended to go beyond the standard pipeline model of unix shells by using a source/sink component model which allows features like polling & events, rich data manipulation, inlining of shell commands, and multiple flows of data.

+The [documentation system](https://nathanielsherry.github.io/actuator) for Actuator is a work-in-progress, some components have hand-written documentation while others are simply enumerated.

 ## Expressions

 Actuator expressions connect different types of components together, and take the form: